MicaEsq/MicaEsq/README.md

 - 🎓 I'm a Computer Science professional graduated from UADE University.

-- 👩🏼‍💻 Currently working at Deloitte Argentina as a Cyber Security Consultant and also as a Front-end Developer!
+- 👩🏼‍💻 Currently working at Deloitte Argentina as a Cyber Security Consultant and also as a Ssr.
+Front-end Developer!

 ### Languages and Tools :